Reflection Paper by David Tillman – October 2013

 Questions for class discussion: With the human pull towards unity with God and at the same time towards creating one’s unique identity in the world, how do we find a balance?

 How has the reading affected your understanding of grief and loss?
-This book has given me a good understanding of the human paradox of being pulled towards God’s wholeness, goodness and happiness, and at the same time being pulled to create a unique identity in the world.
-I can see that out of being pulled in two different and natural directions, the huge loss and grief humans experience in the process of living.
-I can see my relationship with Christianity and my world-view as being my response to that pull of striving for God’s fullness and wholeness and at the same time wanting to have “heroic” status and acknowledgment in the world.
+This book has given me a good understanding of the human paradox of being pulled towards God’s wholeness, goodness, and happiness, and at the same time being pulled to create a unique identity in the world.
+I can see that out of being pulled in two different and natural directions, the huge loss and grief humans experience in living.
+I can see my relationship with Christianity and my worldview as being my response to that pull of striving for God’s fullness and wholeness and at the same time wanting to have “heroic” status and acknowledgment in the world.

 ©2013, rev. 2021, David Tillman, all rights reserved – www.lifejourney.us